 So grab a few friends and drive down to the Open Arms Transitional Housing, 4122 Kensington Avenue.
 Kensington section of Philadelphia.
 Safe to park right in front of the entrance door.
 Party starts at 1 pm.

-EACH VET RECEIVED A TEAM OF ANGELS PIN AND POEM CARD
+EACH VET RECEIVED A TEAM OF ANGELS LAPEL PIN AND POEM CARD.

 UQUET OF FLOWERS – DONATED BY TRADER JOE’S – Each man received a colorful bouquet that bloomed a smile!
 The flowers usually find their way to nursing homes and hospitals but they found a special military mission for these special vets.